-For example, if a customer pays $100.00 to a business profile, $2.00 of that payment would be charged as a seller transaction fee and the business owner would receive $98.00.
+- For example, if a customer uses their Venmo account to pay $100.00 to a business profile, $2.00 of that payment would be charged as a seller transaction fee and the business owner would receive $98.00.

-Venmo is not able to refund this fee.
+Please note, Venmo is not able to refund seller fees for payments sent to your business profile from another Venmo account.
 The fees help Venmo to continue to provide this service and develop the service further.
-Business profiles fees are in line with industry standards.
+Business profile fees are in line with industry standards.

 Why doesn’t the buyer have to pay the fee?

-The fees for using a business profile are charged to the merchant rather than the customer, which is in line with industry standards.
+The fees for using a business profile are charged to the merchant rather than the customer, in line with industry standards.

 It’s worth noting that Venmo users who make a payment to a business profile using a credit card will be exempt from the standard 3% Venmo fee on payments funded by credit cards.